Transformative Leadership Program

 Active collaboration: The ability to broaden one’s focus beyond the people in the room and the group most directly involved, and to consider how one can collaborate effectively with each player to engage their constituencies.

-Data on the program’s impact suggests that 70% of participants developed improved thinking capabilities over the course of the program.
-This was demonstrated through an internationally certified psychometric test.
-The results suggest that these participants developed broader and more complex world views and increased self-awareness.
-These are key attributes of successful leaders who can think in complex, strategic and interdependent ways.
+An internationally-certified psychometric test found that 70 per cent of participants developed improved thinking capabilities over the course of the program.
+This can result in broader and more complex world views, and increased self-awareness in participants: key attributes of successful leaders who can think independently and strategically in complex environments.

 For senior leaders and high performing executives.